anvetsu/reo/docs/recip.md

 ## Compare, Select, Filter

-Comparison operators burrow into sequences and returns a list of boolean values:
+Comparison operators burrow into sequences and returns a sequence of boolean values:

 ```rust